Cloud software maker Citrix to spin off GoTo business, cut jobs

 The job cuts do not include the impact of the spinoff, the company said on Tuesday.

-The company said it expects about $200 million in annualized pre-tax cost savings, 75 percent of which is likely to be in 2016.
+The company said it expects about $200 million in annualised pre-tax cost savings, 75 percent of which is likely to be in 2016.

 Citrix also said it would incur pretax charges of about $65 million-$85 million related to the job cuts in the fourth quarter of 2015 and fiscal 2016.